bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 If the purchase was successful, the response returns a status of success.
 The order is then automatically moved to an Awaiting Fulfillment status.
 If you get a different response, see [Error codes](#error-codes) for troubleshooting.

-### Storing credit cards
+### Storing credit cards and paypal accounts

-The payments API allows developers to store a credit card while processing a credit card payment.
+The payments API allows developers to store a credit card or paypal account while processing a payment.

 When processing a credit payment, set `save_instrument: true`.
 The shopper can also store credit cards during checkout.
 If you are using the [Checkout SDK](/stencil-docs/customizing-checkout/checkout-sdk), it can store the credit card as part of the checkout.